Conv-AI/Convai-Web-SDK/README.md

 // Initiate the convai client. const convaiClient = useRef(null);
 convaiClient.current = new ConvaiClient({
-      apiKey: string //Enter your API Key here,
+      apiKey: string, //Enter your API Key here,
-      characterId: string //Enter your Character ID,
+      characterId: string, //Enter your Character ID,
-      enableAudio: boolean, //use false for text only.
+      enableAudio: boolean, //No chareacter audio will be played but will be generated.
-      sessionId: string //current conversation session.
-Can be used to retrieve chat history.
+      sessionId: string, //current conversation session.
+Can be used to retrieve chat history. languageCode?: string,
-      disableAudioGeneration: boolean false, //Optional parameter for chat only applications })
+      textOnlyResponse?: boolean, //Optional parameter for chat only applications (No audio response from chareacter) micUsage?: boolean, // Option parameter for no microphone usage and access enableFacialData?: boolean, // Optional for viseme data generation used for lipsync and expression faceModel?: 3,
+      narrativeTemplateKeysMap: Map<string, string>, //dynamically pass variables to the Narrative Design section and triggers
+ })

 // Set a response callback.
 This may fire multiple times as response